animist-os/crux/GRAMMAR.md

      - Example: `[0, 1, 2, 3] ~ [-1] -> [3, 0, 1, 2]`, `[0, 1, 2, 3] ~ [1, 2] -> [1, 2, 3, 0, 2, 3, 0, 1]`.

 4) **Concatenation**:
-   - Use `,` or juxtaposition (spaces/tabs, not newline) between expressions to concatenate mots.
+   - Use `,` between expressions to concatenate mots.
    - Examples: `[0, 1], [2, 3] -> [0, 1, 2, 3]`, `[0, 1] [2, 3] -> [0, 1, 2, 3]`.
+   - Note: Juxtaposition concatenation (space-separated expressions on the same line) is no longer supported; use explicit commas for clarity.

 5) **Grouping**: parentheses `(` `)` control evaluation order.
 ```text